rohanmistry231/50-Days-of-DSA-in-Python/50 Days of DSA in Python/Day 35/Readme.md

 2. **Add 2 Numbers**: We simulated the addition of two numbers represented by linked lists, handling carry-overs and constructing the resulting linked list in the process.

 By mastering these tasks, you can efficiently manipulate linked lists to solve a wide range of problems.
 Continue practicing, and stay tuned for more DSA concepts in the next days!

----

-Let me know if you need any adjustments or further explanations!